-If a small dog feels threatened by the rough play of a Pit Bull, it is possible and likely that they will become visibly and audibly aggressive, which can end badly for both animals.
+If a small dog feels threatened by the rough play of a Pit Bull, it is possible and likely that it will become visibly and audibly aggressive, which can end badly for both animals.

 Aggression From Small Dogs Can Trigger Pit Bulls